AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Retrieve Effective Auth Requirements {#retrieve-effective-auth-requirements}

 There is no dedicated public API to read all efective authentication requirements as registered with the Apache Sling Authenticator.
-However, the list is exposed in the system console at `https://<serveraddress>:<serverport>/system/console/slingauth` under the "**Authentication Requirement Confguration**" section.
+However, the list is exposed in the system console at `https://<serveraddress>:<serverport>/system/console/slingauth` under the "**Authentication Requirement Configuration**" section.

 The following image shows the authentication requirements of an AEM publish instance with demo content.
 The highlighted path of the community page illustrates how a requirement added by the implementation described in this document is reflected in the Apache Sling Authenticator.